 Please make an extra special effort to give blood over the coming days, weeks and months.
-If you are fit and well and have not been impacted by COVID-19, it's important you come forward to donate.
+If you are fit and well and have not been impacted by Covid-19, it's important to come forward and donate.

 Am I eligible to donate?